MV_EVENTS

 DATABASE_REPLICATION_START

-Replication of the database is started.
+Replication of the database has started.

 DATABASE_REPLICATION_STOP

-Replication of the database is stopped.
+Replication of the database has stopped.

 DATABASE_REPROVISION